Robin Tallon

 Robert Mooneyhan "Robin" Tallon Jr. (born August 8, 1946) is an American businessman and politician who served five terms as a United States representative from South Carolina from 1983 to 1993.
-He is a member of the Democratic Party.
+He was a member of the Democratic Party before leaving in 2025.

 Early life and education

 Born in Hemingway, South Carolina, Tallon graduated from Dillon High School in 1964 and then attended University of South Carolina in 1964-1965.
 He received his Bachelor of Arts from American University in 1994.

 Career

 Tallon was the owner of a chain of retail clothing stores in the Carolinas and Georgia and real estate broker and developer before entering politics.
 He was a delegate of the White House Conference on Small Business in 1980.

 Congress

 Tallon was a member of the South Carolina House of Representatives from 1980 to 1982.
 He was elected as a Democrat to the 98th United States Congress and to the four succeeding Congresses, serving from January 3, 1983 to January 3, 1993.
 He was a member of the Agricultural Committee, the Merchant Marine & Fisheries Committee and was Chairman of the Tourism Caucus.

 After South Carolina's 6th congressional district was redrawn by the legislature following the 1990 census and became a majority-minority district, Tallon opted not to run in 1992 for renomination as a candidate to the 103rd United States Congress.